Privacy and Security Center

 You control what personal information you give us and can request it to be removed from our servers at any time.
 To sign up, we only require a bare minimum of info, being an account name and email address.

 Passwords are encrypted on our server so not even our engineers can access them.
-And you have the option to sign in with other secure platforms like Google, Facebook and Microsoft which provide the ability to revoke sign-ins remotely.
+And you have the option to sign in with other secure platforms like Google, Facebook and Microsoft, which provide the ability to revoke sign-ins remotely.

 The most secure global cloud infrastructure